Photo by turcottes78/Flickr

 Also known as the “Get-Out-of-Marfa” road trip.

 Part of the allure of Marfa, Texas, is that it feels like you’re in the middle of nowhere.
 Without its remote, unlikely setting, the Instagram-famous Prada Marfa art installation would be considerably less interesting.
 But although this arid region—known as the Trans-Pecos—is indeed vast and vastly empty, there are actually things to explore beyond Marfa’s art oasis of galleries and hotel pools.
 If you’ve already traveled all the way to this secluded cultural outpost in far West Texas, why not go a bit further?
-Strike out into the desert and you’ll be surprised by what you find.
+Strike out into the desert and you’ll be surprised by what you find on this West Texas road trip itinerary.

 Start by driving north on state Highway 17 and before long you’ll be in the frontier town of Fort Davis.
 Now a National Historic Site, the fort was established in 1854 as a military post to guard the San Antonio–El Paso road against attacks by Comanches and Apaches.
 If you look, you can find a few lingering vestiges of those Wild West days, like the Davis Mountain Broom Shop, where owner and broom maker Jim Goodwin employs 19th-century techniques to fashion handmade sweepers out of broomcorn.
 Down the street, the Fort Davis Drug Store is only slightly more modern, having opened in 1913; it still serves floats, malts, and milk shakes from a charmingly old-fashioned soda fountain.